 Getting Further Help About Being Legally Separated

-If you have any questions about your legal status with respect to relationships or what your rights or obligations are, call our family law lawyers in Calgary.
-You can reach us toll-free at 1-877-225-8817, or 403-225-8810 locally.
+If you have any questions about your legal status with respect to relationships or what your rights or obligations are, call our family law lawyers in Calgary, Alberta or Edmonton Alberta.
+Both our offices help people through this challenging time.
+Please reach out when ready.
+Call us toll-free from anywhere in Alberta at 1-877-225-8817, or 403-225-8810 locally in Calgary or 780-571-8463 in Edmonton.

 email us directly here.